jamespatrickmanning/FSRS/README.md

 The new code called "fsrs2emolt.py" processes the raw Minilog csv files assuming there is an associated latlon text file documenting where each unit was deployed.
 There is a couple different flowcharts describing this fsrs2emolt routine.
 We keep our flowchart in "drawio" format at, for example, https://app.diagrams.net/#G1_GAfd70eh8BBU2I4BGuuvtfQwh8ChLLL but a Oct 2020 pdf version is provided in this repository.

+Note that there is a set of hardcodes at the top of "fsrs2emolt.py" that need to be modified for each run.
+The year,  LFA, and location of these input files on your machine need to be specified. for example.

-As of Oct 2, 2020, this routine has only been run on a couple years of data for Lobster Fishing Area #34.
+As of early Oct, 2020, this routine has only been run on a couple years of data for Lobster Fishing Area #34.
 It may take weeks to process all the data.

-On Dec 29, 2020, at the request of Cooper and his BDC colleagues, I up loaded a set of example input files for the case of LFA#34 2012-2013.
+In late Dec, 2020, at the request of Cooper and his BDC colleagues, I up loaded a set of example input files for the case of LFA#34 2012-2013.
 Contained in the "lfa34_1213.tar" file is a header file "LatLong LFA 34_1213.txt" along with a few dozen minilog ascii files like, for example, "Minilog-T_3376_20130705_1.csv".

-Note that there is a set of hardcodes at the top of "fsrs2emolt.py" that need to be modified for each run.
-The year,  LFA, and location of these input files on your machine need to be specified. for example.
+A few weeks later, I sent them the entire decade of data for all LFA's in "Jim_Manning.tar.gz" file

+As of early Feb 2021, Carles is processing all the data and has a new version of the code called ????.